Chart Color Schemes

 Age

-The median age in Elimbah is 40 years, significantly higher than Greater Brisbane's average of 36 years, which also exceeds the national average by two years.
-The 55-64 age group makes up 15.4% of Elimbah's population, notably higher than Greater Brisbane's average, while the 25-34 year-olds constitute only 10.9%.
-Post-2021 Census data reveals that the 55 to 64 age group has increased from 13.3% to 15.4%, while the 15 to 24 cohort has decreased from 12.4% to 11.0%, and the 45 to 54 group has dropped from 16.3% to 15.0%.
+The median age in Elimbah is 40 years, which is higher than Greater Brisbane's average of 36 years and modestly exceeds the national average of 38 years.
+Compared to Greater Brisbane, the 55-64 age cohort is notably over-represented in Elimbah at 15.4%, while the 25-34 age group is under-represented at 10.9%.
+Post-2021 Census data shows that the 55 to 64 age group has grown from 13.3% to 15.4% of Elimbah's population, while the 15 to 24 cohort has declined from 12.4% to 11.0% and the 45 to 54 group has dropped from 16.3% to 15.0%.
 Population forecasts for 2041 indicate substantial demographic changes in Elimbah, with the 75 to 84 age group expected to grow by 92%, reaching 465 people from 241.
-This growth is led by residents aged 65 and older, who will represent 69% of anticipated population growth.
-Conversely, the 45 to 54 and 35 to 44 age groups are projected to experience population declines.
+This growth is led by residents aged 65 and older, who represent 69% of anticipated population growth.
+Conversely, the 45 to 54 and 35 to 44 age cohorts are expected to experience population declines.